Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 8 Agustus 2025 17.35.50 UTC
+- WIB: Jumat, 8 Agustus 2025 18.28.11 UTC
-- WITA: Jumat, 8 Agustus 2025 18.35.50 UTC
+- WITA: Jumat, 8 Agustus 2025 19.28.11 UTC
-- WIT: Jumat, 8 Agustus 2025 19.35.50 UTC
+- WIT: Jumat, 8 Agustus 2025 20.28.11 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: motivational
+Kategori: success